DATA-BACKED GUIDE · UPDATED JULY 2026

 How much does a lasting power of attorney cost in the UK?

-A lasting power of attorney lets someone you trust act for you if you cannot manage your own affairs, and the cost depends heavily on whether you do it yourself or use a solicitor.
-There are two separate types, and each has its own registration fee paid to the government.
-The real prices below show what people paid across both routes.
+A lasting power of attorney lets someone you trust make decisions for you if you lose the ability to do so yourself, and what it costs depends almost entirely on whether you do the paperwork yourself or pay a solicitor to handle it.
+There are two separate LPAs, one for health and welfare and one for property and financial affairs, and each carries its own registration fee paid to the Office of the Public Guardian on top of anything a solicitor charges.
+The real prices on this page show what people paid across both routes, from the DIY government service through to full solicitor-drafted packages.
 This is general information, not legal advice.

 The quick version

-• There are two separate LPAs, one for health and welfare and one for property and financial affairs, and each has its own registration fee.
+- There are two separate LPAs, one for health and welfare and one for property and financial affairs, and each has its own registration fee, so setting up both costs more than one.

-• The registration fee is paid to the Office of the Public Guardian, and it is separate from anything a solicitor charges to help you.
+- The registration fee goes to the Office of the Public Guardian and is completely separate from anything a solicitor charges to draft or check the paperwork.

-• You can apply yourself through the government service and pay only the registration fee, or pay a solicitor to draft and check it.
+- You can apply yourself through the government service and pay only the registration fee, or pay a solicitor and cover both the registration fee and their charge.

-• A reduced fee or full exemption is available from the OPG if you are on a low income or certain benefits.
+- A reduced fee or full exemption from the OPG is available if you are on a low income or receive certain benefits, so the government part of the bill is not the same for everyone.

-• Many people set up an LPA at the same time as a will, and some firms offer a combined price.
+- Many people set up an LPA at the same time as a will, and some firms price the two together for less than doing each separately.

 What people actually paid